 Talk to Us Today

 Are you ready to make a claim for housing disrepair?
 Do you believe that your landlord has left you no other route in getting critical repairs and maintenance carried out on your rented property?
 If so, you should call us here at Accident Claim UK on 0800 073 8801 today.
 We will spend a little time asking you questions about your claim, and the circumstances leading up to it.
-Once we know enough about your claim, we will offer you some legal advice on what we believe you should do next.
+Once we know enough about your claim for compensation for housing disrepair, we will offer you some legal advice on what we believe you should do next.
 In most cases, this advice will be to take advantage of our main service offering, a No Win No Fee hosing disrepair claims service.
-This is a simple, effective and entirely risk-free way to make a housing disrepair claim against your landlord.
+This is a simple, effective and entirely risk-free way to make a housing disrepair claim for legal costs against your landlord.